JOIN ME LIVE AT 9 AM ET FOR: FAST MONEY FRIDAYS

 Step 1: Identify Resistance Levels: First things first, you need to find a solid resistance level.
 I’m looking for a price point where the market’s struggled to break through — maybe it’s failed a few times, or there’s heavy overhead supply.
 For example, if the SPX is pushing up near 6,000 but keeps getting slapped back down, that’s my cue.

 Step 2: Choose Your Strike Prices: Now, you’re going to sell a call option at or just above that resistance level.
 Let’s say I sell the 6,010 call because I don’t think the SPX will climb above that.
+Next, I buy a call option at a higher strike price — say 6,025.
+This limits my risk if the market surprises me and breaks out.
+The distance between these strikes defines the spread.

 Step 3: Collect the Premium: Since you’re selling the closer-to-the-money call and buying the further-out call, you’ll collect a net credit.
 That’s your max profit — and the best part?
 You get to keep that premium as long as the market stays below your sold call at expiration.